garciagarcinuno/multilingualsr/README.md

 ## Overview

-In June 2020, Toivo García, an Accessibility Specialist, published the article ["The troubled state of screen readers in multilingual situations"](https://medium.com/@xurxe/the-troubled-state-of-screen-readers-in-multilingual-situations-f6a9da4ecdf3).
+In June 2020, Xurxe Toivo García, an Accessibility Specialist, published the article ["The troubled state of screen readers in multilingual situations"](https://medium.com/@xurxe/the-troubled-state-of-screen-readers-in-multilingual-situations-f6a9da4ecdf3).
 The article clicked with us so much that we decided to dive deeper into his experiments.
 We shifted our focus to not just see how well or poorly SRs handle different multilingual HTML elements, but to really understand how SRs interact with both the content and the software involved (like browsers and speech synthesizers).
 We wanted to figure out how they can be set up to work in a multilingual context and why they produce speech output in one language or another for each block of information.

 ## Screen readers, browsers, synthesisers and languages